Red Wine Runners

 So with that thought firmly secure in your mind – remember, more is not necessarily better; 25 miles a week is great, 180 is not – let me reveal the benefits of red wine to you.
 There is some research emerging that suggests moderate consumption offers some real health benefits from the effects a cholesterol-fighting antioxidant has to reducing the risk of Alzheimer’s disease.
 Red wine is also full of flavonoids which are anti-oxidants that lower the risk of heart disease.

-More experienced runners out there will now be formulating a counter-argument that suggests the dehydrating effects of this wine will be detrimental to your performance.
-After all, as little as a 2 per cent loss in water will result in a measurable decrease in performance.
-That means if you lose a pound or two in sweat during your run you’ll slow down by many minutes.
+More experienced runners out there will now be formulating a counter-argument that suggests the dehydrating effects of this wine (and coffee!) will be detrimental to your performance.
+After all, as little as a 2 per cent loss in water will result in a measurable decrease in performance (see our article on how much to drink).
+That means if you lose a pound or two in sweat during your run you’ll slow down by many minutes, not ideal on race day!
 It’s that small a margin.
 Well, let me stop you right there on that one!
 "Initially, alcohol can dehydrate you, but over the course of 24 hours, alcohol no longer has a dehydrating effect," Nancy Clark, R.D., a sports nutritionist told a US magazine.
 “As long as runners who are accustomed to drinking wine are drinking extra water and taking in other carbohydrates," said Clark, "one glass of wine with dinner the night before a race doesn't concern me."
 It is worth noting, however, that it will dehydrate you initially and can be harmful in hot weather.

 Essentially, however, it’s all encouraging news.
 Red wine increases ‘good’ cholesterol levels and thereby prevents ‘bad’ cholesterol clogging arteries; it’s not as dehydrating as first believed; its anti-oxidants are great for your heart and once I went on a long distance running training camp with a certain Paula Radcliffe of marathon world record fame and she drank a glass a night.